Rob Bishop

 Prior to his congressional tenure, Bishop was a Utah State Representative (1978–1994), including two final years as Speaker of the Utah House of Representatives, as well as Chair of the Utah Republican Party (1997–2001).
 He was a candidate for Lieutenant Governor of Utah as Thomas Wright's running mate in the 2020 election.

 Early life and education

 Bishop was born in Kaysville, Utah, and graduated from Davis High School.
-He served as a Mormon missionary in Germany from 1970 until 1972.
+He served as a missionary for the Church of Jesus Christ of Latter Day Saints in Germany from 1970 until 1972.
 Bishop received a bachelor's degree in political science from the University of Utah in Salt Lake City in 1974.

 Career

 He taught civics classes at Brigham City's Box Elder High School from 1974 to 1980; he next taught German in Ogden, Utah at Ben Lomond High School; then he returned to teaching government and history classes at Box Elder High School until his retirement from teaching in 2002.
-While a teacher at Box Elder, Bishop partnered with the Close Up Foundation to help students participate in Close Up's Washington, D.C. based civic education programs.
+While a teacher at Box Elder, Bishop partnered with the Close Up Foundation to help students participate in Close Up's Washington, D.C.–based civic education programs.